Solutions for Flooded Basements in Manhattan, Wamego, Junction City & surrounding Kansas towns

 If you ask most homeowners to name one place in their home that has water leaking problems, it is almost always the basement.
 Whether finished or unfinished, the basement tends to represent the least maintained and worst drained room in the house.
-But, it does not have to be that way.
+But it does not have to be that way.
 There are simple technologies that help to remove excess and standing water from the basement before it becomes an issue.

+Standard Plumbing, Heating & Air provides professional installation of drain tile systems to help solve the problem of flooded basements.
 Drain tile systems are not only easy to install, but they can also be maintained for long periods of time without replacement or heavy repair.

 How Do Drain Tiles Work?